jjsnc/jjsnc.github.io/projects/pfSense/setup.md

 ![configuring pfSense](/images/Proj%3A%20pfSense/static5.png)

-Summary of Pictures:
+`Summary of Pictures`:
-1. Say No to DHCP - since we want a static IP Address for our LAN
+1. Say `No to DHCP` - since we want a static IP Address for our LAN
 2. Set new LAN IPV4 Address: `10.10.10.2`
-3. Subnet Mask = 24 (255.255.255.0), this means we have 254 available IP addresses to assign to hosts in this subnet
+3. `Subnet Mask = 24 (255.255.255.0)`, this means we have 254 available IP addresses to assign to hosts in this subnet
 4. No Upstream Gateway Address for LAN (Upstream Gateway is the next-hop address to reach another network)
-5. Start a DHCP Server for the LAN Interface (hosts that join the subnet will be dynamically assigned an IP address)
+5. Start a `DHCP Server` for the LAN Interface (hosts that join the subnet will be dynamically assigned an IP address)

 After we have finished configuring our LAN interface, we can then access the web configurator through `10.10.10.2`.
 Of course, we need to move hosts into the subnet (and behind the firewall).
 This step will be in my next post on [migrating my AD domain behind a firewall](https://jjsnc.github.io/projects/pfSense/migrating.html).